 (Graphic courtesy The Fabricator)

 Springback is the general distortion of a part after its removal from the forming pressure.
-Literally your component springs back in its original direction.
+Your component literally springs back in its original direction.

-Why is springback in roll forming a thing?
-Just look at the roll form design process -- when your metal is bent, the inner region of the bend is compressed while the outer region is stretched.
+Why does springback in roll forming happen?
+Just look at the roll form design process — when your metal is bent, the inner region of the bend is compressed while the outer region is stretched.
 That makes the density greater on the inside of the bend than on the outer surface.
-The compressive forces are less than the tensile forces on the outside of the bend, making your metal want to return to its old self.
+The compressive forces are less than the tensile forces on the outside of the bend, making your metal want to return to its old form.

 The amount of springback varies based on the piece of coiled metal you use.